+Admission into the program required for enrollment.
 Focus on developing professionalism and technical proficiency while concurrently participating in a paid internship.
 [GE, HR]

-AUTO 199 1-5 Credits/Units
+CooperativeWorkExperienceAUTO 1991-5 Credits/Units

+Admission into the program required for enrollment.
 Supervised work experience in an approved job.
 Completion of specific learning objectives and employer evaluation.
 [GE]